And the S-STEM scholarship program at Chatham is helping create them.

 In addition to their regular academic courses, students enroll in six cohort courses over first three years, four of which are taken together as a part of the first-year experience.
 The cohorts of approximately 10 students per year are strengthened through extracurricular experiences that span the students' time at Chatham.

 Another of the distinctive aspects of undergraduate education at Chatham is that all students are required to complete a tutorial research project as part of their curriculum.
 For this specific program, each student prepares a research proposal in the junior year and executes a research project during the senior year, which culminates in a written thesis and defense.
-Students are mentored by a faculty member, who along with two additional faculty members comprise her tutorial board.
-This board evaluates the feasibility of her research project in its infancy and the completeness of her work at her defense.
+Students are mentored by a faculty member, who along with two additional faculty members comprise their tutorial board.
+These boards evaluates the feasibility of their research projects in their infancies and the completeness of their work at their project defenses.
 Many of the tutorial projects result in peer-reviewed publications for faculty and student teams.

 Get a jump start on grad school or a career